Kazi Inam Ahmed

-Kazi Inam Ahmed is a Bangladeshi businessman and sports organiser, who has a travel ban since February 2025 and multiple court cases filed by the Anti-Corruption Commission (Bangladesh) on charges of graft, illegally amassing wealth and money laundering during the Awami League regime.
-Kazi Inam owns Gemcon Group with his brothers, Kazi Nabil Ahmed and Kazi Anis Ahmed.
-Following the filing of anti-corruption cases, Kazi Inam managed to flee in spite of the travel ban.
-His brothers have been absent in Bangladesh since the fall of the Awami League government.
-Kazi Inam is a trustee board member of University of Liberal Arts Bangladesh and the chief operating officer of Meena Bazar.
+Kazi Inam Ahmed is a Bangladeshi businessman and sports organiser.
+Ahmed owns Gemcon Group with his brothers, Kazi Nabil Ahmed and Kazi Anis Ahmed.
+He is a Director of the Bangladesh Cricket Board.
+He is a trustee board member of University of Liberal Arts Bangladesh.
+He is the chief operating officer of Meena Bazar.
+He is the chairman of the Cricket Committee of Dhaka Metropolis.

 Early life

-Kazi Inam's father was Kazi Shahid Ahmed, founder of Gemcon Group, and his mother was Ameenah Ahmed.
+Ahmed's father was Kazi Shahid Ahmed, founder of Gemcon Group, and his mother was Ameenah Ahmed.
 He played for the Nirman football team while studying in Scholastica.
 He did his undergraduate studies in the humanities at Wesleyan University.

 Career

-Kazi Inam owns Gemcon Group with his brothers, Kazi Nabil Ahmed and Kazi Anis Ahmed.
+Ahmed owns Gemcon Group with his brothers, Kazi Nabil Ahmed and Kazi Anis Ahmed.